 The ABOMS Board Certification process assures the public that certified oral and maxillofacial surgeons (OMS) have successfully completed a rigorous peer evaluation process by requiring surgeons to present and maintain appropriate professional credentials, and demonstrate the requisite training, experience and knowledge.

-Fulfillment of the requirements of Certification Maintenance will promote a Diplomate’s participation in lifelong learning, allow the assessment of their expertise in clinical practice in designated areas, and quantify their ability to apply both their knowledge and experience in the current setting of oral and maxillofacial surgery practice.
-Certification Maintenance also verifies that a candidate is licensed to practice the specialty within a stipulated jurisdiction.
-Successful fulfillment of the Certification Maintenance requirement allows a Diplomate to maintain one's status as Board certified.
+Fulfillment of the requirements of Certification Maintenance (CM) will promote a Diplomate’s participation in lifelong learning, allow the assessment of their expertise in clinical practice in designated areas, and quantify their ability to apply both their knowledge and experience in the current setting of oral and maxillofacial surgery practice.
+CM also verifies that a candidate is licensed to practice the specialty within a stipulated jurisdiction.
+Successful fulfillment of the CM requirement allows a Diplomate to maintain one's status as Board certified.

 Click here to view the Certification Maintenance handbook.